shimaore/ccnq3/doc/data-dictionary.md

     * `workdir`: string, directory used to store the traces [default: "/opt/ccnq3/traces"]
     * `filter`: string, pcap filter for traces [default: ports used by ccnq3 applications]

 To obtain data from the trace files, use the AMQP bus with exchange `traces` and topic `request`.
+(Or use the Extended API operations that acts as a proxy for it.)
 The body of the request must be a JSON object with the following properties:

     * `to_user`     string; To username (destination number)
     * `from_user`   string; From username (calling number)
     * `call_id`     string; Call-ID
     * `days_ago`    integer; only lookup for this number of days ago (0 = today)
-    * `format`      string; either 'pcap' or 'json'

     * `reference`   string: the desired response reference.
     * `upload_uri`  URI: when using `respond_via` `couch`, the database URI to use instead of the configured value.

-If `format` is `json, the JSON ouput will be an array of hash record; the records might contain the following fields:
+The JSON ouput will contain an array of hash record named `packets`; the records might contain the following fields:

   `frame.time`
   `ip.version`